KallosLaszlo/gnome-auto-steam-icon-fixer/README.md

    ./scripts/auto_steam_icon_fixer.sh
    ```

+   During installation, you will be prompted to enable GNOME notifications for patched `.desktop` files.
+Press `Enter` to accept the default (`yes`) or type `n` to disable notifications.

 ## Usage
 Once the script is executed, it will set up a systemd service that monitors the `~/.local/share/applications/` directory.
 Whenever a new `.desktop` file is created or modified, the script will automatically check for the presence of a Steam icon and add the appropriate `StartupWMClass` field if it is missing.

+If GNOME notifications are enabled, you will receive a notification each time a `.desktop` file is patched.
+Additionally, a notification will be displayed at the end of the installation process to confirm successful setup.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.